rajansagarwal/gardening/content/notes/skills/design/decolonizing-design.md

 - **Relevant Notes**

 ## Notes
-- Western ideologies have shaped our concepts of "preferable design"
-	- Anything outside these Western preferences are seen as different
+- Western ideologies have shaped our concepts of "preferable design".
+Anything outside these Western preferences are seen as different or inferior.
-- We should remove the distinction of art and craft[^2]
-	- The concept of a difference between art and craft reflect classist distinctions from the West
+- We should remove the distinction of art and craft.[^2] The concept of a difference between art and craft reflect classist distinctions from the West.

 ---